strongloop/strongloop.com2/_posts/2018-10-30-loopback-4-ga.md

   - LoopBack
 ---

 We've come a long way since the first Developer Preview release of LoopBack 4 was out last November.
 LoopBack 4 continues to be the Node.js API creation framework that empowers developers to create APIs quickly and interact with backend resources.
-With better extensibility and flexibility, this latest version is simpler to use and easier to extend.
+With the brand new core rewritten in TypeScript, it enables better extensbility and flexiblity, this latest version is simpler to use and easier to extend.

 We are excited to announce that LoopBack 4 is GA (general availability) and ready for production use.
 Some of our users have already built LoopBack 4 applications and now you can do the same too.